 The Colorado High School Activities Association, of which the Lake County School District is a member, is a voluntary, nonprofit, educational association of junior and senior high schools established for the purpose of working cooperatively in adopting standards for supervising and regulating interscholastic activities and contests.
 One of the primary functions of Colorado High School Activities Association is to establish eligibility standards that must be met by all students to attain the privilege of representing their school in interscholastic activities.
 Eligibility is a PRIVILEGE to be granted by the school to a student, which allows that student to participate in interscholastic activities/athletics.
-Eligibility is a Privilege to be granted only if the student meets all standards adopted by the school, which enables the school to grant the student such a privilege.
+Eligibility is NOT A STUDENT'S RIGHT BY LAW.
+Precedent setting legal cases has determined that eligibility is a privilege to be granted only if the student meets all standards adopted by the school, which enables the school to grant the student such a privilege.
 Listed below is some information to acquaint you with the major rules and regulations you must follow in order to protect your eligibility: